goact/yourfertility/goact-api/2-Authentication.md

 # Authorization and authentication

- goAct API utilizes the OAuth2 as authentication protocol.
-In addition to standard OAuth2 username/password authentication, backend provides the ability to authenticate as an application.
-Authentication information must be sent to backend within every request, in the Authorization HTTP header.
+The goAct API utilizes the OAuth2 as authentication protocol.
+In addition to standard OAuth2 username/password authentication.
+The backend provides the ability to authenticate as an application.
+For security purposes authentication information must be sent to the backend within every request in the Authorization HTTP header.

-You must never store  goAct user's username or password in your application.
+A frontend application must never store goAct username or password details.

-Instead, you exchange them to the access token, which is used to authenticate all requests.
+Instead, exchange these for a unique user access token, which is used to authenticate all subsequent requests with the goAct backend.

 ## 1. User registration (POST /mint/api/v1/auth/register)

-This flow is used in a case when the end user sign up with the web app in yourfertilyt.org.au .
+This flow is used for end user sign-up (registers) to the web app from the frontend.

 ### Request

 **Authentication**

-Request must be authenticated by Application specific token. goAct providers 'ApplicationToken' for yourfertilyt.org.au to access APIs .
+Request must be authenticated by an Application specific token. goAct provides the 'ApplicationToken' for the frontend to access APIs.

 **Example Request**